By Blandine CORDIER-PALASSE, Ethic Intelligence Website – May 27, 2013

 Given globalization, increased competition, ever increasing objectives on the one hand and increasingly complex and sophisticated international laws and standards on the other, the issue of non-compliance has become critical.
-One small act or incident can put a company’s reputation at risk and potentially call into question its performance and ultimately its existence.
+One small act or incident can put a company’s reputation at risk.
+Potentially it can call into question its performance and ultimately its existence.

 Certain functions emerge as central and become strategic for the Group.
-This is the case for the Compliance Officer whose role has been developing over the last few years, first in the United States and then in Europe.
+This is the case for the Compliance Officer.
+His role has been developing over the last few years, first in the United States and then in Europe.

-Some believe that the role of the Compliance Officer is to ensure that a company’s business is conducted in compliance with professional standards and accepted business practices.
+Some believe that the role of the Compliance Officer is to ensure that a company’s business is conducted in compliance with professional standards.
+Also his role is ensure that a company’s business accepted business practices.
 For others the role involves ensuring that business is carried out diligently, loyally, equally and ethically.
 Finally, some believe that the role of the Compliance Officer is to identify and manage legal and reputational risks.
 Most agree that raising awareness of risk, training and advice are critical elements of the CO’s mission.
 Therefore, a good Compliance Officer has the demanding and complex task of fulfilling all these roles.